jawzrawr/Jamies-Web/README.md

-# Finnz-Web
+# Jamie's Web
-WIP, a lot of stuff is missing
+My own websites Github page, the site is currently on a work in progress state!

-Powered by: Namecheap Domain & Github Pages
+Powered by: Github Pages